DoSomething/contentful-prototype/docs/development/features/sixpack/sixpack-a-b-testing.md

 Within Phoenix, conversions can be triggered by a variety of actions, like a _campaign signup_, a _reportback post_ or clicking a button on a _call to action_ block.

-Thus, the following describes how a user is converted on a test in Phoenix within the context of a campaign signup action.
+Thus, the following describes how a user is converted on a test in Phoenix within the context of a campaign signup action, but can be applied to other actions and their respective user interface element interaction.

 While on a Campaign landing page, with a Sixpack A/B test experiment running, upon clicking the button to signup for the campaign, the following series of steps occur: